Separatists kill seven Ukraine soldiers in heaviest loss for Kiev forces

 Moscow's response would affect NK-33 and RD-180 rocket engines which Russia supplies to the United States.
 "We are ready to deliver these engines but on one condition that they will not be used to launch military satellites," Rogozin said.

-RD-180 engines are used to boost Atlas 5 rockets made by United Launch Alliance, a partnership of Lockheed Martin and Boeing that holds a virtual monopoly on launching U.S. military satellites.
+RD-180 engines are used to boost Atlas 5 rockets made by United Launch Alliance, a partnership of Lockheed Martin LMT.N and Boeing BA.N that holds a virtual monopoly on launching U.S. military satellites.

 ULA said it was not yet aware of any restrictions and hoped talks would resolve any that did arise.
 It added that it can use other launch vehicles and has a two-year supply of engines.